DCSK-based Waveform Design for Self-sustainable RIS-aided Noncoherent SWIPT: Introduction

-On the other hand, reconfigurable intelligent surfaces (RISs) have been recently proposed to `control' the wireless propagation environment \cite{risov}.
-An RIS is essentially an array of reconfigurable passive elements embedded on a flat metasurface, which controls the propagation medium instead of adapting to it \cite{ris1}.
-This is the basic difference between RIS and other technologies (such as adaptive modulation and beamforming) developed over the last decade, where the unifying motivation is to intelligently adapt to the wireless channel instead of having a control over it.
 With the RIS simply reflecting the incident signal in a desired direction, it does not require any dedicated RF chains and the operation takes place simply by tuning the parameters of its passive elements \cite{ris2}.
 In terms of power consumption, a finite amount of energy is consumed by these passive elements for their reconfigurability, which is significantly lower as compared to traditional relays \cite{epower}.
 This factor is responsible for the RISs being termed as passive or `nearly' passive structures.
 Based on these considerations, the concept of self-sustainable RIS has recently been proposed \cite{zeris1,zeris2,zeris3,zeris}.
 The work in \cite{zeris1} proposes a self-sustainable RIS powered hybrid relaying scheme to enhance the performance of wireless powered communication networks.
 The authors in \cite{zeris2} investigate the advantages of an RIS-enabled WPT system and propose an efficient RIS-aided WPT scheme.
 The work in \cite{zeris3} discusses the feasibility of converting a conventional RIS to a self-sustainable entity by incorporating the aspect of energy harvesting from the incident signals.
 The authors in \cite{zeris} propose suitable characterization metrics for quantifying the performance of a self-sustainable RIS-aided system with multiple energy harvesting (EH) modes.
+Therefore, we observe that this particular class of RISs is designed to operate with minimal or no external power by harvesting energy from the incident signals, unlike a conventional RIS that typically relies on a dedicated power supply.
+Hence, in the context of 6G communication networks, it is ideal for scenarios with limited power supply or where autonomous operation is beneficial, offering a sustainable and efficient solution.